Writer keeping a notebook for story ideas

 This list will be the skeleton of your novel.
 Later, you can turn each point into one or many chapters.
 You can keep this outline flexible or detailed, whatever seems easiest for you.
 Here’s what a basic outline might look like when put together,

-- All builds up to a final confrontation
+• It all builds up to a final confrontation.

 Choose the Method of Outlining That Works for You